Can't Find the Answer? Ask Us HERE!

 Step 2: Scuff the Surface

-• Scuffing or lightly sanding the plastic can help primer adhesion as it provides a slightly rough texture the primer can grab onto.
-This is typically more of a preparation procedure for primer on hard plastics, as flexible primers used on soft plastics often don't require sanding as they are designed to bond to plastic without the need for roughening the surface.
+Scuffing or lightly sanding the plastic can help primer adhesion by providing a slightly rough texture the primer can grab onto.
+This is typically more of a preparation procedure for hard plastics.
+Flexible primers used on soft plastics often don't require sanding, as they are designed to bond to plastic without roughening the surface.
 However, for maximum adhesion, soft plastics can be scuffed.

-• Plastic can scratch and gouge easily, which can show through to the final finish.
-So, it’s recommended to use fine sandpaper (400-600 grit) or steel wool, applied with light pressure in a back-and-forth motion.
+Plastic can scratch and gouge easily, which can show through to the final finish.
+Use fine sandpaper (400-600 grit) or steel wool with light pressure in a back-and-forth motion.
 Adequate scuffing is indicated when the surface sheen has slightly dulled.

-• After scuffing, plastic dust residue must be completely removed to avoid primer adhesion issues.
-This can be done with hot water and a sponge, while use of KBS Klean as described above can produce the most thorough results.
-Finally, the surface is completely dried with a clean and lint free cloth or compressed air.
+After scuffing, plastic dust residue must be completely removed to avoid primer adhesion issues.
+This can be done with hot water and a sponge; use of KBS Klean as described above will produce the most thorough results.
+The surface must be completely dried with a clean, lint-free cloth or compressed air before priming.

 How To Paint Plastic